Correctness and completeness of logic programs: Related work

-Sometimes it is claimed that programs like APPEND are simply wrong and should be modified, so that the resulting program defines ``the right'' relation \cite{Naish96,Apt95}.
-For the APPEND program this may be done by modifying its non-recursive clause so that its variable is restricted to be bound to a list.
-The clause becomes $app([\,],L,L) \gets list(L)$, and an appropriate definition of $list$ is added.
-The resulting program APPEND-T defines exactly the list concatenation.
-The program is believed to be simpler to reason about, but is impractical due to its inefficiency. \citeN[p.\,187]{Naish96} proposes that the meaning of the original program should be defined as the standard meaning of the modified program.
+Sometimes it is claimed that programs like APPEND should be modified, so that the resulting program defines ``the right'' relation \cite{Naish96,Apt93,Apt95}.
+For the case of APPEND, the new program should define exactly the list concatenation.
+This can be done by modifying its non-recursive clause so that its variable is restricted to be bound to a list.
+The clause becomes $app([\,],L,L) \gets {\it list}(L)$, and an appropriate definition of ${\it list}$ is added.
+The program is believed to be simpler to reason about, but it is impractical due to its inefficiency. \citeN[p.\,187]{Naish96} proposes that the meaning of the original program should be defined as the standard meaning of the modified program.

-Summarizing, within the standard logic programming, employing approximate specifications seems simpler than the approaches outlined above, refers only to the the basic notions of logic programming, and is at least as powerful.
-See \cite{DBLP:journals/tplp/DrabentM05} for further discussion. \paragraph{Proof methods} Now we discuss the work on proving correctness and completeness of logic programs.
-We omit most of those based on operational semantics.
+The reader is encouraged to compare the treatment of APPEND in Examples \ref{ex:spec-append}, \ref{ex:append-corr}, \ref{ex:append-compl} to that in the approaches outlined here.
+To sum up, for reasoning about correctness and completeness of definite programs, the approach based on approximate specifications seems preferable, as it is simpler than the approaches outlined above, refers only to the the basic notions of logic programming, and seems at least as powerful.

+\enlargethispage*{2ex} \paragraph{Proof methods} Below we review previous work on proving correctness and completeness of logic programs.
+We omit most of approaches based on operational semantics.